stephanielamm/living-large-on-an-intern-salary-api/blog/readme.md

 7. From the MAMP landing page, go to phpMyAdmin and create a database called 'app.'

+8. Open the Terminal, CD into the downloaded repository and run 'php artisan:migrate.'

-7. Open browser to 'localhost:8888.'
+9. Open the browser to localhost:8888

+10. Use Advanced REST Client or another application to Get, Post, Put and Delete items in the database.

 ## Documentation
 ------
-View API documentation here (https://stephanielamm.gitbooks.io/housing-choice-api).
+View API documentation here https://stephanielamm.gitbooks.io/housing-choice-api.

 ## More from Stephanie Lamm
 ------